 Static HVM is generally more secure than manual barriers which require staffing and automated ones which require maintenance.
-Static HVM can be incorporated into the public galm in the form of planters, mature trees, street furniture, collards, and sculptural forms.
-In these ways HVM can become on attractive and functional permanent part of the landscape, coreventing vehicular ingress, whilst allowing clear pedestrian flows and encouraging dwell where seating and artworks are used.
+Static HVM can be incorporated into the public realm in the form of planters, mature trees, street furniture, bollards, and sculptural forms.
+In these ways HVM can become an attractive and functional permanent part of the landscape, preventing vehicular ingress, whilst allowing clear pedestrian flows and encouraging dwell where seating and artworks are used.